csgcmai/lqp_face/ReadMe.txt

  cd features
  make all
   or
- make -j all (to compile the files in parallel in multi-processor setup)
+ make -j all (to compile the files in parallel in a multi-processor setup)

 2. On successful completion executable file named mainFeatures will be generated and can be located in the build directory.
 Help on all the available options can